Definition of Credit Analysis

 Example of Credit Analysis

-A DSCR of 0.78 shows that the company has enough cash flow to cover 78% of the annual debt payment.
-Besides fundamental factors used in credit analysis, environmental factors like competition, taxation, regulatory climate, globalization can also reflect the borrower’s ability to repay the debt.
+A DSCR of 0.78 shows the company has enough cash flow to cover 78% of the annual debt payment.
+Besides fundamental factors used in credit analysis, environmental factors like competition, taxation, regulatory climate, and globalization can also reflect the borrower’s ability to repay the debt.

 Credit Analysis Ratios